ramonfigueiredo/python_course/README.md

 ### NLTK

-NLTK, or the Natural Language Toolkit, is a leading platform for building Python programs to work with human language data.
+NLTK, or the Natural Language Toolkit (https://www.nltk.org/), is a leading platform for building Python programs to work with human language data.

 It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning.